 The next step is to determine the costs associated with transferring your workloads to the AWS Cloud environment.
 Review your migration plan.
 It should include an assessment of the cloud-readiness of your applications so you know which ones can easily be moved to the cloud, which may require redesign, and which may be best suited for other IT environments.
 Assign costs for each scenario.

 If your staff doesn’t have the expertise or time to handle app redesign, you may have to outsource some of the tasks to third-party companies.
 Get estimates so you can account for these charges.
-Also, take into consideration potential costs for maintaining legacy systems that can’t move to the cloud.
+Also, your cloud migration cost estimate should take into consideration potential costs for maintaining legacy systems that can’t move to the cloud.

 Next, determine the migration method for moving your cloud-ready workloads.
 The options will typically involve using the internet or a physical device such as one of AWS’s cloud migration tools.
 Whichever method you choose, be sure to build in contingencies to cover unexpected issues that may arise.

 If you’ll be working with a CSP or AWS consulting partner, it may charge fees for transferring data, whether it’s done physically or virtually.
 There may also be expenses for ensuring the data is properly in place and synchronized with legacy systems and applications that haven’t or won’t migrate.

 In addition, your cloud migration cost estimate should account for creating and executing a test plan, and for addressing potential data privacy and security issues during the move.
 Don’t forget the costs for running parallel environments during the migration.
 Few companies can afford any downtime, even during a migration.
 It’s likely your company will continue to use its applications during the cloud migration.
 You’ll need to spend time and money to ensure the data in your on-premise systems stays in sync with what’s in the cloud.